iamonur/the_legendary_pipeline/README.md

 # What are the dependencies?
 - *SPIN*: the model checker, and somewhat backbone of the study.
+- *gcc*: Will compile SPIN output.
+- *Linux-based environment*: I did not, also not going to, test it to work on other OSes.
+It will mostly not work.
+If anyone develops on other environments, you will probably need to take your own fork and change system commands.
 - *python>=3.6*: py-vgdl requires this "to have nice things"
 - *pybrain*: py-vgdl also demands this
 - *py-vgdl(my fork)*: The fork I have has both RecordedController, and also a predictable and modellable implementation of the class Chaser.
+It is at: https://github.com/iamonur/py-vgdl

 # My games
 - *Run*: Avatar tries to run away from the opponent to the portal : This game is full implemented&tested